 The state also requires districts to report data on teachers including the effectiveness rating and preparation program that prepared the teacher in their primary area of instruction and licensure.
 However, these data are not publicly available.

 Program Approval Process: Minnesota maintains full authority over teacher preparation program approval.
-Pending legislation will allow educator preparation providers to substitute national accreditation in lieu of meeting certain state standards.
+The state has two different approval processes depending on whether it is unit approval (educator preparation providers) or program approval.
+New legislation allows educator preparation providers to substitute national accreditation in lieu of meeting certain state standards.
 However, the state still maintains full authority over review and approval of educator preparation programs.

 Minnesota Statutes 122A.091 and .092 Minnesota Rule 8705.0100; 1000 and 8705.2200 Proposed Changes to the Rules Governing Teacher Preparation (R-4576) https://mn.gov/pelsb/assets/RD4576A_tcm1113-446020.pdf